Shinleah/Uber-Market_Analysis/README.md

 ![alt text](https://github.com/Shinleah/Uber-Market_Analysis/blob/main/Uber%20Market%20Analysis/ERD.PNG)

 ## Data Analysis
-* Data cleaning is performed power query using M query and DAX measures.
+* Data cleaning is performed by power query (M query) and DAX measures.
 * Made sure data was normalized and kept granularity, dropping unnecessary rows, and cleaning individual rows.
 * Developed the interactive Dashboard based on relevance, appropriate visualizations, colour and data labels, and narrative.
 * By adhering to these principles, the Power BI dashboard aided in communicating intricate information to facilitate meaningful data analysis and informed decision-making for stakeholders.